Anna Nicole Smith: Residency in the Bahamas

 Smith and Stern were reportedly staying in the Bahamas to avoid paternity testing of her daughter in the United States.
 In late 2006, Smith was granted permanent resident status in the Bahamas by Immigration Minister Shane Gibson.
 A local newspaper published photographs showing Smith lying clothed in bed in an embrace with Gibson.
 Gibson resigned after the wave of controversy over his relationship with Smith.

-The basis of Smith's permanent residency status was the claim that she owned a $900,000 mansion, which she said was given to her by a former boyfriend, real estate developer Gaither Ben Thompson of South Carolina.
-Thompson asserted that he loaned Smith the finances to purchase the property, which she failed to repay, and that he was attempting to regain control of it.
+Smith's permanent residency status was based on her claim that she owned a $900,000 mansion, which she said was given to her by a former boyfriend, real estate developer Gaither Ben Thompson of South Carolina.
+Thompson said he loaned Smith the finances to purchase the property, which she failed to repay, and that he was attempting to regain control of it.
 Thompson sued to evict Smith from the property in the Bahamas Court and received a default judgment against her.
 It was claimed that methadone was found in Smith's bedroom refrigerator while the mansion was being reclaimed.
-A photograph provided to TMZ of Smith's refrigerator showed a large bottle labelled methadone, vials of injectable vitamin B12 (cyanocobalamin), and numerous bottles of diet product SlimFast.
+A photograph provided to TMZ of Smith's refrigerator showed a large bottle labelled methadone, vials of injectable vitamin B12 (cyanocobalamin), and numerous bottles of SlimFast.

 Death

-On February 8, 2007, Smith was found unresponsive in her room at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida.
-Smith's bodyguard and his wife who was a registered nurse, performed cardiopulmonary resuscitation (CPR).
-Smith was taken to Hollywood's Memorial Regional Hospital, where she was pronounced dead, at the age of 39.
+Smith was found unresponsive in her room at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida, on February 8, 2007.
+Smith's bodyguard and his wife, a registered nurse, performed cardiopulmonary resuscitation (CPR).
+Smith was taken to Hollywood's Memorial Regional Hospital, where she was pronounced dead at age 39.

-An investigation was led by Broward County Medical Examiner and forensic pathologist Joshua Perper in conjunction with Seminole police and several independent forensic pathologists and toxicologists.
-Perper announced that Smith died of "combined drug intoxication" with the sleeping medication chloral hydrate as the "major component".
+An investigation was led by Broward County Medical Examiner and forensic pathologist Joshua Perper, in conjunction with Seminole police and several independent forensic pathologists and toxicologists.
+Perper announced that Smith died of "combined drug intoxication", with the sleeping medication chloral hydrate as the "major component".
 No illegal drugs were found in her system.
-According to the official report, her death was not due to homicide, suicide or natural causes.
+According to the official report, her death was not due to homicide, suicide, or natural causes.

-Smith's death was ultimately ruled an accidental drug overdose of the sedative chloral hydrate that became increasingly toxic when combined with other prescription drugs in her system, specifically four benzodiazepines.
-Furthermore, she had taken diphenhydramine and topiramate.
-Despite rumors of methadone use involved in the death of Smith's son, Perper only found methadone in her bile, indicating it was probably ingested 2–3 days prior to her death, and therefore was not a contributing factor.
-The autopsy report indicates that abscesses on her buttocks, presumably from prior injections of vitamin B12 in the form of cyanocobalamin, as well as human growth hormone, and viral enteritis were contributory causes of death.
+Smith's death was ultimately ruled an accidental drug overdose of the sedative chloral hydrate, which became increasingly toxic when combined with other prescription drugs in her system, specifically four benzodiazepines.
+She had also taken diphenhydramine and topiramate.
+Despite rumors of methadone use involved in the death of Smith's son, Perper found methadone only in her bile, indicating it was likely ingested 2–3 days before her death, and was not a contributing factor.
+The autopsy report states that abscesses on her buttocks, presumably from prior injections of vitamin B12 in the form of cyanocobalamin, as well as human growth hormone, and viral enteritis were contributory causes of death.
 Tests for influenza A and B were negative.